briandconnelly/ggplot2bdc/README.md

 ## theme_bdc_simplefacets

 `theme_bdc_simplefacets` is a clean theme that uses thin black panels on a white background.
 Legends are placed above.
-Facets labels are displayed as black text.
+Facet labels are displayed as black text.
 Subtle grid lines can be added to the panels with the `grid.x` and `grid.y` parameters.